The Wildlife Camp Experience

-Water for bathing and washing is pumped from the lake to the bathhouse.
+Water for bathing and washing is pumped from the river to the bathhouse.
 Make use of the bathhouse for cleaning up.
 Try to conserve water.
 DO NOT SWIM OR WASH IN THE RIVER!
 Big crocodiles have been spotted on River Safaris.
 Crocodiles have been seen taking wild pigs during River Safaris.

 Q: I am a vegetarian.
 Would that be a problem?